Thomas Ryum Amlie: Early life and career

-After a short period of organizing for the League in Wisconsin, Amlie then enrolled in the University of Wisconsin Law School, where he received his law degree in 1923, being admitted to the bar that same year.
+After a short period of organizing for the League in Wisconsin, Amlie then enrolled in the University of Wisconsin Law School, where he received his Juris Doctor degree in 1923, being admitted to the bar that same year.
 After receiving his degree, Amlie served two years as assistant clerk to the Dane County Superior Court and one year as legal examiner for the State Department of Markets.
 During the 1924 presidential election, he was district chairman for Robert M. La Follette's campaign and ran unsuccessfully for Eau Claire County District Attorney.
 Later that year, he began practicing law in Beloit, Wisconsin, where he helped established the firm Fiedler, Garrigan, and Amlie.
 Three years later, he moved to Elkhorn, Wisconsin, which became his permanent residence.